Code of Ethics for Spiritual Directors (Revised March 2019)

 - Respecting other spiritual directors, ministers and professionals and not disparaging their work.

-- Requesting their directees to inform other appropriate professionals that they are in spiritual direction.
+- Requesting their directees to inform other relevant professionals, eg psychologist, that they are receiving spiritual direction.

-- Not giving to or receiving from other spiritual directors, ministers or professionals information about their directee without the written permission of the directee.
+- Not giving to or receiving from other spiritual directors, ministers or other professionals, information about their directee without the written permission of the directee.

 5. Spiritual directors act with responsibility towards society by:

 - Representing their qualifications clearly and accurately in any public communication.